PGI Visual Fortran

 - Full 64-bit support on AMD64, Intel 64, and NVIDIA CUDA-enabled GPUs

-- PGI Unified Binary technology—combine code optimized for multiple AMD64 processors, Intel 64 processors, NVIDIA GPUs or AMD GPUs into a single executable file
+- PGI Unified Binary technology—combine code optimized for multiple AMD64 processors, Intel 64 processors, or NVIDIA GPUs into a single executable file

 - OpenMP 3.1 parallelization